open/close all folders

 - Expy: She can arguably be considered one of fellow CLAMP work's Kaho Mizuki, being another Mysterious Woman with magic powers in a mentor role who has connections of some sort with Clow Reed.

-- Hard-Drinking Party Girl: Good Lord, this woman loves her alcohol.
+- Hard-Drinking Party Girl: This woman loves her alcohol.
 Sake, wine, beer, you name it, she will drink it without hesitation.
 Sort of overlaps with Wine Is Classy when you factor in the glamorous image she portrays.

 - Hime Cut